Josiah Deguara: Green Bay Packers

 The Green Bay Packers selected Deguara in the third round with the 94th overall pick in the 2020 NFL draft.
 He signed his rookie contract on July 24, 2020.
 He saw his first professional action on September 13, 2020, during a Week 1 victory over the Minnesota Vikings, recording one catch for 12 yards.
 He suffered a torn ACL in Week 5 and was placed on injured reserve on October 13, 2020.

 On November 21, 2021, Deguara scored his first NFL touchdown on a 25-yard pass from Aaron Rodgers during a 34–31 loss to the Vikings.

 Jacksonville Jaguars

 On March 28, 2024, Deguara signed with the Jacksonville Jaguars.
 He was released on August 27, and re–signed to the practice squad.
 Deguara was elevated to the Jaguars' active roster on September 23, for a game against the Buffalo Bills, and signed to the active roster the following week.
 Deguara played in 15 games with the Jaguars in 2024 and recorded 3 receptions for 14 yards.
 He played 87 offensive snaps and 243 special teams snaps.

 Arizona Cardinals

 On May 5, 2025, Deguara signed with the Arizona Cardinals on a one-year contract.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
 On October 15, Deguara was signed to the active roster.
 Deguara was released on November 4, and re-signed with the Cardinals the following day.

+San Francisco 49ers

+On July 31, 2026, Deguara signed a one-year contract with the San Francisco 49ers.
+On August 24, Deguara was released by the 49ers.

+New York Giants

+On August 26, 2026, Deguara signed with the New York Giants, but was released three days later.

+Philadelphia Eagles

+On September 15, 2026, Deguara was signed to the Philadelphia Eagles practice squad.